doowb/base-bot/docs/what-is-a-bot.md

+## What is this?

+The goal of this project is to provide an api that makes it easy to create bots.

 ## What is a bot?

-The goal of this project is to provide an api that makes it easy to create bots.
-But what is a bot?
 This project defines a bot as an application that either has methods to interact with external services (actions) or to respond to events (handlers) or a combination of both.

 This project is just the framework for creating the actions and handlers that a bot may use.
 The following is a break down of the [simple barista example][../examples/barista-simple.js]